aspecto-io/helm-charts/charts/opentelemetry-collector/README.md

 # Prerequisites
 * Kubernetes 1.12+
 * Helm 3.1.0 or higher
-* Aspecto.io account and api token
+* Aspecto.io account and api token (which will be mapped in the environment variables of the collector)

 (*) we encourage you to use a DNS CNAME, it will ease on you possible changes in your deployment configuration with smaller footprint on production.
 ___